ostasevych/tf-nc/README.md

 - installing OnlyOffice Community Document Server (optional);
 - performing first run of jobs to update users and apps (optional);
 - providing output with URLs of Jenkins and Web application.

+ToDo:
+Get rid of hard code.
+Place maximum provisioning from terraform to ansible playbooks.
+Transform sole ansible playbooks to the structured ansible roles.
+Get rid of docker-compose, but use ansible.
+To make configuration OS dependant where possible.
+To collect all variables in one configuration file.
+To rethink completely the authentication mechanisms and managing credentials, add aws_vault where possible.
+To add cleaning orphan keys in GitHub.
+Add own domain name and enable Let’s Encrypt certificate.
+To think about adding other targets apart of AWS.